 Once sales plateaued around 2003, Ford starved it of development, allowing it to stagnate even further.
 Damningly, the 2000 Mondeo from which 19% of the X-type was derived has proven to be a design with greater appeal and longevity, proving more appealing to more buyers than its more expensively developed and priced Jaguar derivative.
 In fact, for many, the Mondeo remains a preferable choice.

 It’s a little pointless throwing stones now, so asking whether it was Jaguar’s compliance or Ford’s arrogance that sowed the seeds of the X-Type’s failure is in some ways academic.
 However, the blue oval really cannot be absolved from a large portion of responsibility.
-Ford’s stylistic know it all’s misread the luxury car market – not just with the X-Type, but just as crushingly with the contemporary XJ saloon.
+Ford’s product planners misread the luxury car market – not just with the X-Type, but crushingly with the contemporary XJ saloon.

 Instead, the X-Type’s finer qualities were overshadowed by its disappointing appearance and lack of body and engine choice.
 Over-eager, Ford executives rushed the car into production believing it would sell just by dint of its badge.
-But no matter what is said in the car’s defence, the one inescapable fact remains – the X-Type – (a car Jaguar didn’t particularly want) – gave Jaguar volume, but lumbered them with costs that would cripple them as a business; playing a pivotal role in Ford’s decision to offload the marque to Tata Industries in 2008.
+But no matter what is said in the car’s defence, the one inescapable fact remains – the X-Type – (a car Jaguar didn’t particularly want) – gave Jaguar volume, but lumbered them with costs that would cripple them as a business, and play a pivotal role in Ford’s decision to offload the marque to Tata in 2008.

-Next year’s Jaguar XE will attempt to bury X-Type’s legacy once and for all, but like a ghost at a cocktail party, X400 continues to haunt them.
+Next year’s Jaguar XE will attempt to bury X-Type’s legacy once and for all, but like a ghost at the cocktail party, X400 continues to haunt them.
 Ian Callum recently providing this neat summation; “If the design had been strong enough, the Ford platform could have been forgotten, but nobody was in love with the car and the press had a swipe at it.”
-His XE now has it all to do, albeit at a more realistic break-even point.
-But this time, failure is not an option.
+The forthcoming XE now has it all to do, but this time, failure will not be an option.

 So what can we add to Callum’s definition of the X-Type?
-A car that continues to give Jaguar executives nightmares, perhaps best described as a perfectly nice car, but a decidedly second-rate Jaguar, and we can’t be having any more of those.
+A car that continues to give Jaguar executives nightmares, perhaps best described as a perfectly pleasant car, but a decidedly second-rate Jaguar, and we can’t be having too more of those.